jizhang/jizhang.github.com/source/_drafts/how-to-avoid-null-pointer-exception.md

 }
 ```

 By default, Checker Framework applies `@NonNull` to all method arguments and return values.
-The following snippet, with no annotations, can either pass the compilation.
+The following snippet, without any annotations, cannot pass compilation, either.

 ```java
 private Object returnNonNull() {